-

 Remembering History: The Personal Lens of Collective Events

 How do we remember pivotal moments in history, and why do they feel so personal?
-This blog explores the psychology of memory, from flashbulb memories of impactful events to the cultural and emotional factors that shape how we recall the past.
+By researching the psychology of memory, such as the phenomena of flashbulb and collective memories, we can better understand how cultural, emotional, and biological factors shape our recollections of the past.

 -